jsoref/hashicorp-packer/website/source/docs/builders/amazon-ebssurrogate.html.md

 example FreeBSD or Ubuntu using ZFS as the root file system.

 This is all done in your own AWS account.
-The builder will create temporary key pairs, security group rules, etc. that provide it temporary access to the instance while the image is being created.
+The builder will create temporary key pairs, security group rules, etc., that provide it temporary access to the instance while the image is being created.

 ## Configuration Reference